 I had no idea.
 As I ripped open the envelope, my mind was elsewhere — on the new beagle I’d bought from a classified ad, on the news my ex had already met someone else, and how I was possibly going to eat this Indian takeaway without any clean cutlery.

-Birth mother in China has been looking for you,” announced an ominously bolded subject line.
+,” announced an ominously bolded subject line.
 The rest of the letter read like one of those scammy, overemotional emails that show up in my junk folder.
 And I might have thrown that letter away if it hadn’t also been accompanied by adoption certificates, IDs and a couple of baby pictures.
 I’d never seen photographic evidence of my infant self, and was convinced I’d sprung from the womb 3 feet tall and able to enumerate the many virtues of Chairman Mao – a mantra obviously drummed into me at Chinese kindergarten.
 But the baby pictures made it all real.

 Suddenly I had a past, and I had to face up to it.